ndiconti/plebnet-setup/README.md

 ## Building Plebnet Docker

 Now we are going to build and compile the code base of the Plebnet Playground Docker.
-[See here](https://github.com/PLEBNET-PLAYGROUND/plebnet-playground-docker) for the documentation.
+[See here](https://github.com/PLEBNET-PLAYGROUND/plebnet-playground-docker) for the Github README documentation.

 - Enter the directory where the plebnet-playground-docker has been cloned.

 `cd ~/Documents/Github/plebnet-playground-docker`

-Now lets compile:
+Now let's compile:

 `make init`

 ![make](./images/17.jpg)

-NOTE: If our other dependencies have not been yet installed this will fail as it will require a version of python 3 and docker.
+NOTE: If our other dependencies have not been yet installed this will fail as it will require a version of python 3 and docker to work.

 This can be done via `make build` or `make initialize`.
 See other make commands using just typing  `make`.

 ![make](./images/19.jpg)